United Kingdom Primary and Secondary Academic Preparation

 Source: OECD, PISA 2023 Database, Table I.B1.5.44 and Table I.B1.5.45

 The gender differences (calculated as boys-girls) in 90th percentile scores in math has been between 14 points to 21 points in favor of boys from 2012 to 2022.
 The gender differences in 90th percentile scores in science has been between 6 points to 13 points in favor of boys from 2012 to 2022.
+The gender gap, in favor of boys, has opened up in math from 2012 (14 points) to 2022, where boys were 21 points ahead of girls.

 Global UK secondary